 5. Ensuring that Provincial/Territorial and Municipal Housing Programs Comply with Children’s Right to Housing through Bilateral housing and Funding Agreements

-Bilateral agreements between the federal government and provinces/territories currently require adoption of provincial/territorial housing action plans to support the progressive realization of the right to housing.
-However, there has been no monitoring or accountability of provincial/territorial action plans or housing policies to ensure that the plans are in compliance with the obligation to realize the right to housing, including for children.
+Bilateral agreements between the federal government and provinces/territories currently require the adoption of provincial/territorial housing action plans to support the progressive realization of the right to housing.
+However, there has been no monitoring or accountability of provincial/territorial action plans or housing policies to ensure that the plans comply with the obligation to realize the right to housing, including for children.
 Similarly, funding agreements with municipalities also lack any clear accountability to the right to housing.
 Direction from the Committee on this matter would assist in ensuring accountability towards realizing the right to housing for children at the provincial/territorial and municipal level.